-We have travelled before and missed local festivals or events so we try to get an idea of what we may do in a region enroute or when we arrive.
-David’s research highlighted that the Chehalis Flats Bald Eagle & Salmon Preserve in the Harrison area was a natural nesting spot for eagles and at this time of year they were nesting and preying on the salmon spawning in the area.
+We travelled before and missed local festivals or events.
+So we tried to get an idea of what we on in a region enroute or when we arrived.
+David’s research highlighted that the Chehalis Flats Bald Eagle & Salmon Preserve in the Harrison area was a natural nesting spot for eagles.
+At this time of year they were nesting and preying on the salmon spawning in the area.
 We would definitely be on the lookout for eagles.

 Opting to not take Hwy 1, we took Hwy 7 and enjoyed a slower, more picturesque drive.
-We weren’t in a hurry since checkin time for our hotel was a 4pm.
+We weren’t in a hurry since checkin time for our hotel was at 4pm.

-Finishing lunch we headed for the short walk out to the Pretty Estates Observation Point but we were not sure that the weather would be in our favour.
-Winds were high and gusty and you could see the golf course littered with large trees down from a wind storm the previous week.
+Finishing lunch we headed for the short walk out to the Pretty Estates Observation Point.
+But we were not sure that the weather was in our favour.
+Winds were high and gusty and we saw the golf course littered with large trees down from a wind storm the previous week.

-While we didn’t see the hundreds of eagles that we know are in this area, it was great to catch sight of so many eagles on the ground and in flight.
-We enjoyed seeing the eagles frolicking with blue herons, trumpeter swans, various species of ducks and the ever present gulls.
-If we headed that way again, we would watch for a calm day in November when the salmon are still around.
+While we didn’t see the hundreds of eagles that we knew were in this area, it was great to catch sight of so many eagles on the ground and in flight.
+We enjoyed the eagles frolicking with blue herons, trumpeter swans, various species of ducks and the ever present gulls.
+If we headed that way again, we would watch for a calm day in November when the salmon were still around.

 Harrison Hot Springs Offered A Two Day Retreat

-With the eagle excitement behind us, we headed for our next adventure on the day trip for eagles and hot springs and Sasquatch!
+With the eagle excitement behind us, we headed for our next adventure on our trip for eagles and hot springs and Sasquatch!

-When we looked to book at the Harrison Hot Springs, the only natural choice for us was the Harrison Hot Springs Resort and Spa.
-I wanted to be right at the springs and not be visiting for short dips.
-The Spa was well rated and I needed a whole day to just unwind.
-When we arrived to find at least half the people wandering around the hotel in their robes, I knew I had found a place to relax.
+When we booked at the Harrison Hot Springs, the only natural choice for us was the Harrison Hot Springs Resort and Spa.
+We wanted to be right at the springs and not just visit for short dips.
+The Spa was well rated and we needed a whole day to just unwind.
+When we arrived and found at least half the people wandering around the hotel in their robes, we knew we found a place to relax.

 We had a great room with a view out over the lake and to the mountains in the distance.
-We could catch the sunrise, lighting the snow capped mountains.
+From the room we caught the sunrise as it lit the snow capped mountains.